MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap5-arguments.md

 ---

 title: uap5:Arguments
-description: Specifies the list of comma-separated arguments to pass to the executable.
+description: Specifies the list of comma-separated arguments to pass to the executable (uap5:Arguments).

 ms.date: 10/10/2017
 ms.topic: reference